-St. Andrew Nativity School is a tuition-free middle school in the Jesuit tradition committed to serving young people of all faiths from low-income backgrounds.
-Nativity School cultivates in its students the spiritual, intellectual and personal strengths that empower them to continue their education toward college and career readiness and become people for others.
+The St. Andrew Nativity School is a tuition-free Catholic, Jesuit middle school committed to serving young people from low-income backgrounds.
+The school’s mission is empower students in their spiritual, intellectual, and personal development toward college and career readiness and to become people for others.

 Friends of the Children – Portland (FOTC) is a long-term mentorship program that is dedicated to breaking the cycle of poverty.
 FOTC targets some of the highest risk children in kindergarten and pairs them with a salaried, professional mentor who spends a minimum of 15 hours each month for 12.5 years -- until they graduate from high school.

 Rainier Scholars works with students from 5th grade through college graduation and provides them with wraparound, personalized academic and social-emotional support for 12 years.
 Rainier Scholars mission is to “cultivate the academic potential and leadership skills of hardworking, underrepresented students of color.”

 Summer Search works with students-- from 10th grade through college graduation-- and offers in-depth mentorship, transformational summer experiences, and post-secondary advising and support.
 The mission of Summer Search is to “create greater equity by increasing the number of students from low-income backgrounds who successfully enter and complete college and go on to thrive in their lives as purpose-driven leaders.”